For more detailed information about our history, visit our Archivist's website, Plantata.

 In Exile in France

 He professed a group of English monks in France, and so passed onto them the rights and privileges of the ancient English Benedictine Congregation.
-In 1615, these English monks took up residence in an abandoned church of St Lawrence at Dieulouard, near Nancy in north-east France.
+In 1615, these English monks took up residence in an abandoned church of St Laurence at Dieulouard, near Nancy in north-east France.
 The penal laws against Catholics meant that monasteries and Catholic priests were illegal in England.
 Many of the monks, though, were given permission to leave their monasteries to work secretly as priests in England.
 One monk of this English monastery in France, Alban Roe, was executed in January 1642 and was canonised by Pope Paul VI in 1970.

 The monastery at Dieulouard